nss-evening-web-development/curriculum/src/data/curriculum/python/week-00/installations/mac-installs.md

 1. Install the package globally:

     ```sh
-    python3 -m pip install pipenv
+    sudo python -m pip install pipenv
     ```

-1. Check that the package is usable: `pipenv --version`
+1. Check that the package is usable: `pipenv --version` should output a version of pipenv.
+Something like: `pipenv, version 2022.9.24`
 1. **If you get a message saying `command pipenv not found`, reach out to an instructor now.**

 [1]: https://marketplace.visualstudio.com/items?itemName=ms-python.vscode-pylance